At a glance

 Every cat should have at least one type of identification so if he or she is found by a member of the public, the council or handed into a veterinarian; they can be quickly reunited with you.

-Microchipping is the only permanent form of identification which involves the placement of a small microchip under the skin on the back of the neck.
+Microchipping is the only permanent form of identification that involves the placement of a small microchip under the skin on the back of the neck.
 Veterinarians, rescue organisations and councils can all scan a cat to check for a microchip.
 Most cats are microchipped at the same time they are desexed.

 Provide a place to scratch